Linux 内核中与时钟相关的系统调用

 .

-We will start from a simple userspace C program and see all way from the call of the standard library function to the implementation of certain system calls.
-As each architecture provides its own implementation of certain system calls, we will consider only x86_64 specific implementations of system calls, as this book is related to this architecture.
+We will start from a simple userspace program and see all way from the call of the function to the implementation of certain system calls.
+As each provides its own implementation of certain system calls, we will consider only specific implementations of system calls, as this book is related to this architecture.

 Additionally, we will not consider the concept of system calls in this part, but only implementations of these three system calls in the Linux kernel.
 If you are interested in what is a system call